IQ-Inc/craas/README.md

 # Craas

-Card reader as a service
+Card reading as a service.